winget-run/api/README.md

 - Yarn
 - MongoDB

-The environment variables mentioned in the [installation](#Installation) section can be placed in a .env file in root.
+The environment variables mentioned in the [installation](#Installation) section can be placed in a .env file in the project's root.

-If everything is set up correctly, run the following command for an optimal development environment, which will watch for changes in the typescript files and auto-restart the server if there have been any changes made.
+If everything is set up correctly, run the following command for an optimal development environment, which will watch for changes in the typescript files and auto-restart the server if necessary.
 - `yarn build:watch`
 - `yarn run:hot`